mhanyc/codingmental/content/articles/rebuilding-compiled.md

 {{< figure src="/img/assets/hugo-logo.png" class="pull-right" alt="Hugo logo" link="http://gohugo.io" >}}

-Our programmer [Anders](http://ctl.columbia.edu/about/team/pearson/) has been testing and evaluating static site generators for the Center, and recommended [Hugo](http://gohugo.io) for sites that we published on Movable Type.
+[Anders](http://ctl.columbia.edu/about/team/pearson/), a senior developer at CTL, has been testing and evaluating static site generators for the Center, and recommended [Hugo](http://gohugo.io) for sites that we published on Movable Type.
 Hugo is a general-purpose static site generator that renders HTML files as output from content files and layout templates.
 It doesn’t rely on a database; all the content is in simple text files with Markdown or limited HTML formatting that can be revised using any text editing tool.
 Hugo meets the requirements we’ve set earlier, and we’ve used it for the [Film Language Glossary](https://filmglossary.ccnmtl.columbia.edu) and the [Case Consortium](https://casestudies.ccnmtl.columbia.edu) in 2015.
 It seemed to be an ideal fit for CompilED, and we wanted to explore this framework's flexibility and durability.

 Anders wrote a [Python scraper](http://docs.python-guide.org/en/latest/scenarios/scrape/) that took all the content from the previous CompilED and converted it into the formatting suited for Hugo.
 Then, he set up the [`compiled` repository](https://github.com/ccnmtl/compiled) on Github, as well as the continuous integration server, Jenkins, to deploy the site to staging and production.
 CompilED is published to and hosted on Amazon Simple Storage Service (Amazon S3).